 I’m a recovering Martha—a “doer,” and I’m still learning how to allow myself to just. be.
 To not feel like I’m wasting time when I slow down while things and people (including myself) clamor for attention.
 I’m learning the importance of being still in order to hear His voice or just sit quietly with Him—no words necessary from either of us.
 I’m getting to know new people, gaining wisdom, finding refreshment, and discovering old and new writings that speak deep.

 I’ve also learned that my camera helps me pay attention and to see in a much deeper way.
 Often its lens captures wonder that my own eyes miss.

 If we don’t take care of ourselves, we can’t take care of others.
 If we’re not filled up, we have nothing to pour out.
 If we don’t allow ourselves to be loved, we can’t rightly love.
 Our spiritual health is as important as our physical health.
 Stillness and solitude have long been taught as practices that help us connect with His presence.

 We have to remember that even Jesus took time apart from the crowds.
 Even apart from His disciples.
 A few minutes here.
 A longer period there.
 We should never feel guilty about leaving things undone to do the one thing of being with Him–and just being in Him.
 Our doing needs to flow from our being.

-Your Turn: If you have a sacred pause that you would like to share in words or photographs, you can find guidelines for guest posting here, or please feel free to contact me, or leave a comment below.
-You’re also very welcome to link up with Still Saturday, and/or join my Sacred Pauses blog carnival which is on for a few more days until March 7 (click the blue frog below).
+Your Turn: If you have a sacred pause that you would like to share in words or photographs, please feel free to contact me.
+You’re also very welcome to link up with Still Saturday, and/or join my Sacred Pauses blog carnival.